No one really prepares you for this part.

 Why You May Feel More Anxious or Overstimulated

-The Sleep-Stress Spiral is Real
+The Sleep–Stress Loop

 - Aim for a consistent bedtime and wake time to help support your body’s natural rhythm